MI Glossary

 Interchange Intervention Accuracy (IIA)

-The proportion of interchange interventions on which the neural network's output matches the prediction of the high-level causal model.
-Measures how faithfully the causal model describes the network's computation.See:The Causal Abstraction Framework
+The proportion of tested interchange interventions on which the neural network's output matches the high-level causal model's prediction.
+It measures support for a proposed alignment on the sampled interventions.See:The Causal Abstraction Framework

 Interpretability Illusion

-The risk that an interpretability method appears to provide a correct explanation of model behavior but actually misses the true mechanism, giving researchers false confidence in their understanding of the model.See:SAE Variants, Evaluation, and Honest Limitations
+The risk that an interpretability method appears to provide a correct explanation of model behavior but actually misses the true mechanism, giving researchers false confidence in their understanding of the model.See:SAE Variants, Evaluation, and Limitations

 Intervention Graph